 All good entrepreneurs plan for disaster and Lasting Powers of Attorney (LPAs) should form an essential part of their continuity strategy, write Francesca Sassoli and Victoria Symons, of law firm Cripps, incorporating Pemberton Greenish.

 You have probably thought about succession planning for your business in the event of your death and may have already put measures in place such as a Will and Key Person insurance.
-However, many business owners will not have thought about the possible impact of losing mental or physical capacity which is where Lasting Powers of Attorney comes in.
+However, many business owners will not have thought about the possible impact of losing mental or physical capacity which is where Lasting Powers of Attorney come in.

 Most people believe that losing mental capacity is something that might only happen to them later on in life, due to illnesses such as dementia.
 In reality we are all at risk of temporarily or permanently losing capacity at any time, as a result of a sudden serious accident or an unexpected mental or physical illness.
 This could have a devastating impact on your business and could undo the hard work you have dedicated to building it up.

 Lasting Powers of Attorney (LPAs) are documents nominating people you trust (attorneys) to make decisions on your behalf if you are unable to do so.
 They are usually put in place for your personal assets but can also be used to make sure your business runs smoothly should you become incapacitated.

 There are three types of Lasting Powers of Attorney to choose from:

 - Health and care decisions (concerning your personal welfare)